projectsbykyle/cse15l-lab-reports/lab-report-week-1.md

 This tutorial provides a basic walkthrough on how to set up a remote access system that we can use often.

+## Objectives of this Tutorial
+- Learn how to use the **ssh** command to access remote servers.
+- Learn how to use the **scp** command to transfer files from client computers to remote servers.

 ## Installing VSCode
 We first need to download [Visual Studio Code](https://code.visualstudio.com/).